State Aid for Library Construction Program

 Funding and work commencement

-- The first 90 percent of the award becomes available after approval.
+- Ninety percent of the award becomes available after approval.

 - Libraries must begin work within 180 days of the award announcement.